-- 1. Advise the Chief Compliance Officer and governing body and management on new legislative developments that might affect the undertaking and in relation to compliance. - 2.
-Assess the possible impact of any change to the legal environment on the undertaking's operations and processes so that the first line of defence can adapt to them. - 3.
-Design and implement the undertaking's compliance plan, including the identification and analysis of risks and regulatory controls, management and implementation of verification plans and identification and approval of new measures and action plans. - 4.
-Perform an ongoing analysis and monitoring of legal and compliance risks, reporting to the audit and compliance committee. - 5.
+- 1. Advise the Chief Compliance Officer and governing body and management on new legislative developments that might affect the Company and in relation to compliance. - 2.
+Assess the possible impact of any change to the legal environment on the Company's operations and processes so that the first line of defence can adapt to them. - 3.
+Design and implement the Company's compliance plan, including the identification and analysis of risks and regulatory controls, management and implementation of verification plans and identification and approval of new measures and action plans. - 4.
+Perform an ongoing analysis and monitoring of legal and compliance risks, reporting to the Audit and Compliance Committee. - 5.
 Prepare the annual compliance report. - 6.
-Advise, from the point of view of compliance and compliance risks, on the development of new products, services and lines of business, as well as changes in the guarantees of existing ones through the products committee.
+Advise, from the point of view of compliance and compliance risks, on the development of new products, services and lines of business, as well as changes in the guarantees of existing ones through the Products Committee.